aiven/aiven-docs/docs/products/flink/howto/create-integration.md

 via the [Aiven Console](https://console.aiven.io/) by following these
 steps:

-1. Navigate to the Aiven for Apache Flink® service page.
+1. Go to the Aiven for Apache Flink® service page.

 2. If you are setting up the first integration for the selected Aiven for Apache Flink service, select **Get Started** in the service